-D. Revisions to MPO's Memorandum of Understanding (MOU)
+F. Revisions to MPO's Memorandum of Understanding

-Mr. Vreeland introduced Mr. Dave Holec, City of Greenville's attorney.
-The Memorandum of Understanding proposed changes include: 1) Defining the number of votes required for quorum + clarification of other quorum and voting matters; 2) Remove MPO staff from counting toward formation of a quorum or having a vote in TCC matters; 3) Enable TCC members to provide substitute members; 4) Detail a yearly voting process for chair and vice-chair of the MPO's committees; 5) Establish an attendance policy for TCC members; 6) Detail the cost-share agreement for the local share of MPO operational costs.
+Mr. Little presented the Memorandum of Understanding with current revision requests suggested by TCC.
+The major revisions of this request are as follows: 1) define the number of votes required for quorum + clarification of other quorum and voting matters (applies to both TCC and TAC); remove MPO staff from counting towards a quorum or having a vote in TCC matters; enable TCC members to provide substitute members; detail a yearly voting process for chair and vice-chair of the MPO's committees; establish an attendance policy for TCC members; detail the cost-share agreement for the local share of MPO operational costs; and add an additional TCC member.